otrv4/otrv4/otrv4.md

 ## Assumptions

-Messages in a conversation can be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the encrypted messages.
+Messages in a conversation can be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the messages.

 The network model provides in-order delivery of messages therefore some messages may not be delivered.